beginner46/beginner46.github.io/index.md

 Apart from my academic life, my personal life consists of enjoying music, procrastinating at practicing flute and reading books, watching anime and being in the company of good people.
 \end{biography}

+I can be contacted by email at jaydevsrao α gmail ∘ com

 \shortcv{
   interests=["Statistical Physics", "Computational Physics", "Algorithms", "Open Source Scientific Software"],